- Black South Africans have proposed a false version of history that places them as the original landholders of South Africa.

 The Africans who live in South Africa today migrated to South Africa to get jobs in the society that the European settlers created.
 However, present-day Africans claim that all white land ownership is based upon theft, and the EFF wants all land taken from whites and redistributed to Africans.
 Even when repeatedly contradicted, black South Africans continue to latch onto this story.
-Black South Africans see all property as land and do not recognize intellectual property or why South Africa ever developed into what it became was that Europeans settled it.
-Similarly, Australia would not have any tall buildings or roads today if Australians had not settled it.
-None of this is to endorse blacks’ mistreatments, but both things can be true at the same time.
-The rather surprising thing is that even under apartheid, SA had a long-term problem with illegal immigration from African countries north of SA.
+Black South Africans see all property as land and do not recognize intellectual property or why South Africa ever developed into what it became when Europeans settled it.
+Similarly, Australia would not have tall buildings or roads today if Australians had not settled it.
+None of this is to endorse blacks’ mistreatment, but both things can be true at the same time.
+The somewhat surprising thing is that even under apartheid, SA had a long-term problem with illegal immigration from African countries north of SA.

 The ANC has been unable to do anything but go backward.
 One black South African says she wants the same as white people.
-But does she mean all of the white conveniences that her society never developed?
+But does she mean all the white conveniences that her society never developed?
 Most of the blacks in South Africa are not from South Africa — they willingly came to South Africa, leaving their land in other African countries.
 There has been some dispossession of land owned by African tribes owned by whites, and that land should be given back.
 However, that is not the majority of the land issue.

 What black South African farmers excel at is complaining, but not farming.
 They continually reach out to the ANC to assist them and to show them how to farm, but the ANC is in free fall and does not have the resources.
 All they can do is expropriate land.
-Black farmers and the rest of black South Africa think the ANC had some plan.
+Black farmers and the rest of South Africa think the ANC had some plan.
 But they do not.
 Their short-term objective was to take over the government so they could rob it.
 The ANC is now known for having large numbers of incompetent black South Africans who have no idea what they are doing, further driving South Africa into the ground.

-Black Africans have stated they want to take over white farms, but they have proven terrible farmers.
+Black Africans have stated they want to take over white farms, but they have proven to be terrible farmers.
 Most of the farms taken over by black South Africans are defunct.
 This same thing happened in Zimbabwe.

 Black South Africans receive our Golden Pinocchio Award for the false claim that they were in South Africa before the white settlers.
-Therefore, this land actually belongs to them.
+Therefore, this land belongs to them.